HWR Group: 21st century

 In 2004, HWR Group took full ownership of Allied Petroleum.
 In 2006, it purchased its first waste disposal business.
 In 2007, it established its property investment arm, HWR Property.

+In the 2010s HWR Group founded Transport World.

 In 2015, the company purchased transport companies in Hawke's Bay.
 The following year, it purchased a 50% stake in its main Southland competitor Dynes Transport.

 In 2016, HWR Group purchased a group of commercial properties in Central Invercargill, leading a strip club to relocate and an outdoor shop to close.
 HWR became a major property owner in the area.
 It sold and leased some of this land in 2020.

 In November 2019, First Union members at Allied Petroleum went on strike.
 The union accused the company of discouraging union membership and refusing to negotiate collective agreements.

 In July 2021, the announcement of the likely closure of the Tiwai Point Aluminium Smelter was expected to have a major impact on the business.
 The smelter had been a major client.

 In 2021, construction began on a nine-storey HWR Group tower in Invercargill, with the company using the top four floors to house an office with 100 staff.